Meet The Teacher

 Click on the photo to see a video interview with Joel

 Joel began his musical journey in 1984 when he first picked up his dad’s acoustic guitar and learned an A minor chord.
-10 years later, in Taos, NM (in the right place at the right time) Joel first heard the mbira.
+10 years later, in Taos, NM, Joel first heard the mbira.
 His life was immediately changed and he knew that this was the instrument he was destined to play.

-In January of 2013, Joel started the Rattletree School of Marimba in the current location.
+In January 2013, Joel started the Rattletree School of Marimba.
+After several years of moving studios, and facing constant displacement because of rising Austin costs, Joel is thrilled to have found a home at Casa De Luz.
 He is so happy to see the community and love of this amazing music grow.